University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - e.
 Includes informative comments
     - f.
 Is clear, concise and easy to understand

-2. Based on the results from your species classification, what
+2. Based on the results from your species classification analysis, what bacterial species do the 10 isolates belong to? **[5 marks]**.

-3. Summarise the main findings from your mlst analysis **[5 marks]**.
+3. Summarise the main findings from your mlst analysis **[8 marks]**.
 Make sure you include the following information:
 Report the resulting MLST Sequence Type (ST) for each isolate.

+    - a.
+How many MLST STs are present?
+    - b.
+What are the MLST STs present?
+    - c.
+How many samples belong to each MLST ST?
+    - d.
+Do you think that an outbreak is present? explain your answer.

 ## Part B (Variant calling & phylogenetic tree) - xx marks